mnkleinoeder/etoxws-api/doc/source/deployment.rst

 .. note::
    Ignore this section if you work with an eTOXlab VM!

-Per default the ansible procedure ensure that Apache is installed and a virtual host configuration is created.
+Per default the ansible procedure ensures that Apache is installed and a virtual host configuration is created.
 This virtual host will support SSL encryption.

 If you deploy to a machine that has already a working virtual host configuration (including SSL support) you can comment out the ``{ role: apache }``